Marketing, Communications & Content job market report cover, Seattle-Tacoma-Bellevue, WA, 2026-05

 Entry-Level Candidates

-Biggest mistake: Applying as a generalist with class projects but no proof of output, metrics, or workflow discipline.
+Biggest mistake: Applying as a generalist with a portfolio full of school projects but no proof you can support a launch, event calendar, reporting cadence, or stakeholder process.

 Mid-Career Candidates